abdolence/secret-vault-rs/secret-value/README.md

 ## Secret value type
 A simple implementation of a secure and serializable (serde and proto) type of any kind of secrets:
- - Automatically cleaning up its value after destruction in memory using [zeroize](https://docs.rs/zeroize/latest/zeroize/)
+ - Automatically cleaning up its value after destruction in memory using [zeroize](https://docs.rs/zeroize/latest/zeroize/);
- - Prevents leaking in logs and stack traces
+ - Prevents leaking in logs and stack traces;
- - Stored as a byte array and suitable not just for string typed secrets
+ - Stored as a byte array and suitable for binary secrets;
- - Introduces additional functions with predicates to control the exposed border of exposed secret values and clean-ups: `exposed_in_*`.
+ - Introduces additional functions with predicates to control the exposed border;
+   of exposed secret values and clean-ups: `exposed_in_*`.

 ### Working with the type: